latextemplates/scientific-thesis-cover/README.md

 - number: Running number of work.
 May contain arbitrary text.
 Should contain the number you got for your work.
     - `number=1234` will label your work to have number 1234
+- logo: Adds a logo, e.g. of your university, at the top of the coverpage.
+    - The image's path can not contain any underscores!
 - `setPageNumberToOne=true` will set the page after the cover to `1` (default false)
 - `setCoverPageNumberToMinusOne=true` will set `-1` as the page number for the cover page (default false)